A universal vision transformer for fast calorimeter simulations: Introduction

-As another alternative, one can keep the general setup the same, but investigate how the training of generative networks can be made more efficient.
+As an alternative, one can keep the general setup the same, but investigate how the training of generative networks can be made more efficient.
 For this, we start with an observation regarding calorimeter showers from different incident particles, detector geometries, and detector materials: Even though the specific details are very different, the showers still have many things in common: \begin{itemize} \item Sparsity: A single shower deposits energy only in a fraction of the voxels, and most of the voxels will not receive an energy deposition at all. \item Dynamic range: The energy that is deposited in the voxels spans several orders of magnitude and, in general, scales with the incident energy.
-Since a common approach to calorimeter simulation with generative ML is to split off the scale of the energy that is deposited from the normalized shower shapes~\cite{Krause:2021ilc}, the latter becomes less sensitive to the incident energies. \item Spatial correlations: Showers emerge as spatially connected clusters, in some cases (depending on incident particle and detector materials), even tracks of individual particles become visible, thereby strongly correlating the energy depositions of nearby voxels. \item Central activity: Especially for electromagnetic showers, the main activity will be at the center of the considered volume and will form a single cluster. \end{itemize} Motivated by these observations and how different these distributions are from the standard normal distributions we usually assume in the latent space of the generative networks, we investigate transfer learning for calorimeter showers: instead of training the generative network from scratch, i.e. randomly initialized network weights, we start the training from weights that were previously optimized for another dataset.
+Since a common approach to calorimeter simulation with generative ML is to split off the scale of the energy that is deposited from the normalized shower shapes~\cite{Krause:2021ilc}, the latter becomes less sensitive to the incident energies. \item Spatial correlations: Showers emerge as spatially connected clusters, in some cases (depending on incident particle and detector materials), even tracks of individual particles become visible, thereby strongly correlating the energy depositions of nearby voxels. \item Central activity: The incoming particle, generating the shower, is assumed to hit the center of the voxelized space.
+Especially for electromagnetic showers, the main activity in the following layers will be at the center of the considered volume and will form a single cluster. \end{itemize} Motivated by these observations, we investigate transfer learning for calorimeter showers.
+Instead of training the generative network entirely from scratch, i.e. randomly initialized network weights, we initialize a large fraction of weights from a network originally trained for another dataset.
 While this could still involve different incident particles, detector materials, detector layouts, or voxelizations, the differences in the pre-processed distributions between the datasets are still rather small.
 Fine-tuning is therefore more efficient because the network has to learn a smaller shift in how the data are mapped to the Gaussian latent space.